cosmos/sdk-tutorials/publish-app-do/index.md

 ---
 parent:
-  title: Publish app on Digital Ocean
+  title: Publish your Starport app on Digital Ocean
 order: 0
-description: Publish the application on an Ubuntu 20.04 droplet on Digital Ocean.
+description: Publish the Starport blockchain application on an Ubuntu 20.04 droplet on Digital Ocean.
 ---

-# Publish your blockchain app on Digital Ocean
+# Publish your Starport blockchain app on Digital Ocean

 In this tutorial you will learn how to publish your blockchain application on Digital Ocean.